-The Capital Area MPO has a valid transportation planning process that is being conducted in accordance with a Memorandum of Understanding (MOU) that was updated in as of April 16, 2014.
-The planning process is continuing, cooperative, and comprehensive with the Capital Area MPO (CAMPO), Durham-Chapel Hill-Carrboro MPO (DCHC), Capital Area Transit (CAT), Triangle Transit, the City of Raleigh, and other local governments all working closely together.
+Yes.
+The Capital Area MPO has a valid transportation planning process that is being conducted in accordance with a Memorandum of Understanding (MOU) that was updated as of April 16, 2014.
+The planning process is continuing, cooperative, and comprehensive with the Capital Area MPO (CAMPO), Durham-Chapel Hill-Carrboro MPO (DCHC), GoRaleigh Transit, Triangle Transit, the City of Raleigh, and other local governments all working closely together.
 The 2040 Metropolitan Transportation Plan (MTP) is a joint document with DCHC MPO that was adopted May 8, 2013.
+The 2045 MTP is expected to be adopted in February 2018.

-The Metropolitan Transportation Plan (MTP - formerly known as the Long Range Transportation Plan {LRTP}) demonstrates financially constrained, long-term goals for CAMPO's plans; and has been forecasted 20-30 years ahead for transportation needs.
+The Metropolitan Transportation Plan (MTP - formerly known as the Long Range Transportation Plan (LRTP)) demonstrates financially constrained, long-term goals for CAMPO's plans; and has been forecasted 20-30 years ahead for transportation needs.
 In non-attainment areas like CAMPO, the document is required to be updated every four years.
 The MTP addresses the eight planning factors that include:

 - 1. Support economic vitality of the metropolitan areas, especially by enabling global competitiveness, productivity, and efficiency; - 2.
 Increase the safety of the transportation system for motorized and non-motorized users; - 3.
 Increase the security of the transportation system for motorized and non-motorized users; - 4.
 Increase accessibility and mobility of people and freight; - 5.
-Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns;

-- 6. Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7.
+Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - 6.
+Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7.
 Promote efficient system management and operation; and - 8.
 Emphasize the preservation of the existing transportation system.